 Inside the museum, learning about Roman York

-This pretty street is a must for anyone who wants some nice Insta shots.
-We headed to this area for dinner as there are lots of restaurants near by.
-The street has lots of overhanging timber buildings – some even date as far back as the 14th Century!
+This pretty street is a must for anyone who wants some nice Insta shots, full of wonky buildings that date back as far as the 14th Century!

 In the 15th and 16th Centuries, the castle was used as a jail and fell in to disrepair, but during the English Civil War the castle was repaired and used by the Royalists.
-Again in the 18th and 19th centuries, the castle became a jail – eventually demolished in 1935 and turned in to a tourist site.
-I spent 1 hour at the Tower.
+Again in the 18th and 19th centuries, the castle became a jail – eventually demolished in 1935 and turned in to a tourist site, which I spent about an hour enjoying.